 external_metadata.cfg is checked for validity and data structures are set up to enable efficient lookup.
 If an error is detected, an appropriate error message will be printed, scanning of the file will cease and the documents will be indexed without external metadata.
 (See

-Step-Index.log using the browse log files option in the administration dashboard.)
+Step-Index.log using the browse log files option in the search dashboard.)

 The external metadata file must be a text file delimited into lines by linefeed (